Bao28072002/Bank-Customer-Churn/README.md

 Products 3 & 4 → significantly higher churn
 **Suggestions for The Bank Should Doing**
-1.Credit Card Offerings
+Credit Card Offerings:
 With 70% customer adoption, credit card products are a proven strength.
 The bank should maintain strong promotion of these offerings and consider introducing tiered benefit packages to serve different customer segments more effectively.

-2.Product 1 & Product 2 Engagement
+Product 1 & Product 2 Engagement:
 Product 1: Highest usage, proving strong alignment with customer needs.
 Continue enhancing and promoting this product to sustain engagement and satisfaction.
 Product 2: Lowest churn rate among all products.
 Expanding its reach to a broader base could help further reduce overall churn.

-3.Middle-Income Customer Retention
+Middle-Income Customer Retention:
 Middle-income customers (churn rate 20%, lowest among income groups) are well-served by current offerings.
 The bank should continue strengthening its value proposition for this segment to ensure loyalty and long-term retention.